davidowiz/DavWebBrowser/README.md

   </settings>
 </meta>"

+7. One thing you still have to do is, to make sure your client project is within the "..\ragemp\server-files\client_packages\cs_packages\" folder, in order to actually work.
-7. This is hopefully everything in order to contribute.
+8. This is hopefully everything in order to contribute.
+If you have improvements, it would be great if you could share them with us/me :-)

 Notes:
-Html template is splitted in a 3x3 Grid to set the content elements to the desired positions.
-Width and height of the html is too adjustable.
-Themes will be implemented later for the browser and for the browser elements. (elements will overwrite browser or container style rules)

 The main goal is to improve the development process and give the possibility to change every element of a browser in real time with almost 0 afford.
-(Compared to creating HTML,CSS,Javascript.... files, the logic behind and the actual connection to your backend).
+(Compared to creating HTML,CSS,Javascript.... files, the logic behind and the actual connection to your backend, this is really simple if you got it one time.
+The good about it, you can pretty fast build up a ui to test several features, without having the issue of building a proper ui for hours or days...

+- The contribution setup and documentation will be improved.
+- The webside documentation will be improved to be way better.
+(I only had spend like 8 hours on the angular based website, im sorry :S)

+And as I already mentioned several times, if you would like to contribute in any way or have questions, you can contact me via email: support@davwebcreator.com or via discord Davidowiz#0450

 *** MIT license ***